• Skip to primary navigation

 Jalapeno Jelly Recipe

 Homemade jam is versatile and delicious.
+It's perfect for homemade gifts and hostess gifts!
 This jelly is terrific all year long.

 Prevent your screen from going dark